 Originating in Yunnan Province of southwestern China, pu-erh tea has an ancient history of more than 2,000 years.

 There are two different types of Pu-erh: Sheng Pu-erh (the raw or green type) and Shu Pu-erh (the ripened or black type).
-Both Shu and Sheng Pu-erh teas are made from a sun-dried tea called Saiqing Mao Cha.
+Both Shu and Sheng Pu-erh teas are usually made of Camellia sinensis var. assamica.
 After fermentation and roasting, pu-erh tea is aged, often for many years, resulting in its dark color and bold, mellow flavor.

 Like Champagne or other regionally specific foods and beverages, pu-erh is a geographically indicated product.
 This tea can only be produced and fermented in southern Yunnan using sun-dried green tea from specific tea varieties found in Yunnan, Laos, Burma and some parts of Thailand and Vietnam.